Product management is one of the fastest-growing areas in business, and we’re seeing an explosion of roles and job titles within the field.

 In companies where there’s both a VP of product and a CPO, you can usually distinguish between the roles as follows: the VP of product is responsible for leading the product management team and overseeing the execution of the product strategy, while the CPO is more focused on the product vision at the highest level, making sure it’s aligned with long-term business goals.

-Chief product officers usually have at least 10 years’ experience in product management, and earn an average yearly salary of $255,000.
+Chief product officers usually have at least 10 years’ experience in product management, and earn an average yearly salary of approximately $262,000.

 So how can you get started in product management?

 Essentially, you need to build out your product management skillset—which includes learning the product management process, getting familiar with product management tools, and honing those all-important soft skills.
+Getting a professional certification also helps lock in these skills.
 From there, you’ll need a product management portfolio to demonstrate these skills to employers.

 To help you get started, we’ve put together a complete step-by-step guide, setting out six actionable steps you can follow to become a product manager.
-Check it out here: How to Become a Product Manager.
+Check it out: How to Become a Product Manager.

 As you carve out your product manager career path, remember that all product managers are unique.
 There is no right or wrong route into the field, and you’ll probably find that you’ve got lots of valuable soft skills and seemingly unrelated experience that you can transfer to product management.